PierreIsCoding/sdiy/Output/README.md

 This project is a perfboard design of the useful Bafaco's Output V3.
 I use it a lot when I record my noodling externally or when I want to connect the audio with my speakers directly.

 I made a few little simplifications for the perfboard.
 So it is not a 1:1 copy.
-For schematics and bom list see [here](https://www.befaco.org/out-v3).
+For the original schematics and BOM file see [here](https://www.befaco.org/out-v3).

 ## Files
 - Perfboard design